OAGi/Score/docs/user_guide/index.rst

       only the association information if it was mapped in the target BIE.

-5. Click the “Next” button.
+5. Click the "Next" button.

    1. In this page (i.e., BIE Uplifting Report), the user can view or download the uplifting report.
 The report presents the details